htdguide/Sorting-Algorithms/README.md

-First usage of the raylib, sorting visualisation
+First usage of the raylib, sorting visualisation.

+To download, check the releases tab.

 Controls: